MateoNitro550/MateoNitro550.github.io/_posts/_en/2024-12-02-Monitors-Hack-The-Box.md

 ![53](https://raw.githubusercontent.com/MateoNitro550/MateoNitro550.github.io/main/assets/2024-10-21-Monitors-Hack-The-Box/53.png){:class="blog-image" onclick="expandImage(this)"}

 As we have been doing, we will investigate whether this version of `Apache OFBiz` has any known vulnerabilities that we can exploit.
-We can do this by searching online, in _Exploit Database_, or directly from the console using `searchsploit`:
+We can do this by searching online, on _Exploit Database_, or directly from the console using `searchsploit`:

 ```
 searchsploit ofbiz 17.12.01